The cheek near the tooth is swollen. Swollen cheek - reasons. Incorrect growth of wisdom teeth

 • salivary gland infections;

-AT this case t swelling may be in the upper or mandible either side or both at the same time.
-It can be painful when you lie on the affected side.
+IN in this case t swelling may be in the upper or lower jaw on either side or simultaneously on both.
+It may be painful when you lie on the affected side.

-Bulimia is psychological disorder associated with sudden changes in food intake, in which a person suffers from bouts of food alcoholism (use a large number food in a short period of time), followed by an attempt to get rid of the food consumed (purge), by inducing vomiting, debilitating physical activity and taking laxatives.
+Bulimia is psychological disorder associated with sudden changes in food intake, in which a person suffers from attacks of food alcoholism (drinking large quantity food in a short period of time), followed by an attempt to get rid of the consumed food (purging), by inducing vomiting, debilitating physical activity and taking laxatives.

-uncontrollable fast food, gastric reflux after eating, usually destroy the teeth, cause swelling of the salivary glands and cheeks, .
-Therapy for such a disease includes working with a psychologist to develop behavioral changes, taking antidepressants, physiological therapy, and stress management courses.
+Uncontrollable fast food, gastric reflux after eating tends to destroy teeth, cause swelling of the salivary glands and cheeks,.
+Treatment for this condition includes working with a psychologist to develop behavioral changes, taking antidepressants, physiological therapy and stress management courses.

 Other reasons:

-• A skin abscess or abscess is "a localized infection in the skin that begins with redness." , lead to the formation of pus under the skin, and, as a result, swelling.
+• A skin boil or abscess is “a localized infection in the skin that begins with redness.” , lead to the formation of pus under the skin, and, as a result, swelling.

-• Neoplasms and keloids – Keloid scars form due to excess scar tissue and are usually painless.
+• Neoplasms and Keloids – Keloids are caused by excess scar tissue formation and are usually painless.

 • Sinus swelling in the cheek.
 Sometimes severe sinusitis, especially maxillary sinusitis, can lead to swelling in the cheeks.
-This will be accompanied by symptoms such as pain in the cheekbone, swollen and red cheekbone, nasal discharge and fever.
+This will be accompanied by symptoms such as cheekbone pain, swollen and red cheekbone, nasal discharge and fever.

-• Side effects of certain drugs.
-Some people have experienced swelling of the cheeks and gums after novocaine (novacaine).
+• Side effects of certain medications.
+Some people have experienced swelling of the cheeks and gums after taking novocaine (Novacaine).

 • Rosacea (rosacea)